sopyb/sopyb/README.md

 🔭 **I’m currently looking for projects to work on.**

-🌱 **I enjoy using:**
+🌱 **I like working with:**
-- 🌟 Kotlin - Java - C#
+- 🌟 Kotlin · Java · C#
-- ⚙️ Go - PHP - SQL
+- ⚙️ Go · PHP · SQL
 - 🛠️ C · C++ · Rust
-- 💻 Bash - Zsh - Powershell
+- 💻 Bash · Zsh · Powershell
-- 🌐 NodeJs - Javascript - Typescript
+- 🌐 NodeJs · Javascript · Typescript
-- 🎨 HTML/CSS - React - Svelte
+- 🎨 HTML/CSS · React · Svelte

 📫 **How to reach me:**
 - Email: [doimpt@sopy.one](mailto:doimpt@sopy.one)